stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ## Conclusion

-Adopting components allows you to write code that is more easily portable to Angular 2 and introduces a modular architecture of the DOM that is more maintainable compared to the usual guidelines.
+Adopting *Components* allows you to write code that is more easily portable to future Angular versions and introduces a modular architecture of the DOM that is more maintainable compared to the usual guidelines.

-In a components architecture, an application becomes a tree tag structure with well-defined inputs and outputs (limiting the two-way databinding) so as to make more predictable the change of state of the application and its components.
+In a *Component* based architecture, an application becomes a tree structure of elements, with well-defined inputs and outputs, a clear data-flow, and predictable behaviours.

-In this structure, usually the root tags are called "smart components" because they are the ones who manage the data, those closest to the leaves instead are called "dumb components" because they are pure interaction and are highly reusable.
+In this structure, the root elements are usually called "smart components" because these are the ones who manage the data, while those closest to the leaves are called "dumb components" instead, because they are more UI focused and are highly reusable.

-Therefore `.component()` is a great addition to Angular.
-It’s a real upgrade for code quality and helps you proper for ng2.
+In conclusion, `.component()` is a great addition to Angular.
+It’s a real upgrade for code quality and helps you prepare for the future.

 So, upgrade to 1.5 and start using `.component()`: you have unlocked a new skill!